ARCCSS-extremes/climpact/www/user_guide/Climpact_user_guide.md

 <img src="images/calculate_tab2.jpg" alt="drawing" width="1000" height="540"/>

-**This is the final step in calculating the Climpact indices.** However, if the user has sector data in the [appropriate format](#appendixb) then they can select the blue "Next" button or the *4.
+**This is the final step in calculating the Climpact indices.** However, if the user has sector data in the [appropriate format](#appendixb) then they can select the blue *Next* button or the *4.
 Compare* tab at the top of the screen, both of which will bring you to tab 4.

 ### 4.5 Sector Data Correlation